harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 ### Torem

-In the study above comparing Nolva, Torem, &amp; Ralox, 60mg was the dosage used and found to be very sufficient for PCT purposes.
+In the study above comparing Nolva, Torem, & Ralox, 60mg was the dosage used and found to be very sufficient for PCT purposes.
 60mg ED is the FDA recommended dosage and they found no benefit upon doubling the dose in women with breast cancer.
 Again, doubling the dose for the purpose of achieving optimal peak blood plasma levels quicker isn't necessary and just further increases your risk of potential side effects.
 Dosing of a PCT including Torem is as follows:

 * **6-8 Weeks:** 60mg ED